Grand Prix Arizona

 The Grand Prix Arizona was a planned annual round of the Champ Car World Series in Phoenix, Arizona, and was going to be an open-wheel race on a temporary street course through downtown Phoenix.
-The inaugural event was to have taken place from November 30 to December 1, 2007 and would have been continued annually for at least five years had the event not called off.
+The inaugural event was to have taken place from November 30 to December 1, 2007 and would have been continued annually for at least five years had the event not been called off.
 Financial pressures forced the event's sponsors to cancel the inaugural race.

 History

 Grand Prix Arizona was owned and organized by local Arizona businessmen Dale Jensen and Bradley Yonover.
 Yonover and Jensen pitched their idea for bringing the race to downtown Phoenix and won over the support of local leaders, including the Phoenix city council, but had run into significant opposition from local businesses as well as concerns over noise brought up by Maricopa County sheriff Joe Arpaio, as part of the track passed in front of the department's downtown call center.

 The operators of nearby Phoenix International Raceway argued that the event's original planned dates were too close to the Checker Auto Parts 500, a NASCAR race that is a major event for the race track.
 A compromise to postpone the proposed downtown race eased the fears and PIR officials withdrew their opposition, clearing the way for city council approval.
 A test run of the track held on March 6, 2007, featuring Team Australia drivers Will Power and Simon Pagenaud eased noise concerns and earned the approval of Arpaio, apparently clearing the final hurdle to the race.